Intro-Course-AI-ML/LessonMaterials/README.md

 Videos to come!

-Week 1: Introduction to Artificial Intelligence (AI) and Machine Learning (ML)
+Week 1: Introduction to Artificial Intelligence (AI) and Machine Learning (ML): https://youtu.be/UVlpiSfU9QA?t=4306

 Week 2: Overview of Machine Learning Concepts